LukeSheely/Stock-Price-Predictor/README.md

 # Stock-Price-Predictor
-Stock price predictor takes historical data about a stock ticker of your choice, and uses that data to create its own predictions on where the stock should be.
-Used matplotlib, pandas, numpy, and pytorch as ML tools, and yfinance as my stock API.
+Stock Price Predictor is a machine learning-powered tool that analyzes historical stock data to generate predictive insights on future price movements.
+Given any valid stock ticker, the system retrieves historical market data via the Yahoo Finance API (yfinance), processes it, and builds a predictive model using PyTorch.
+The project leverages NumPy, Pandas, and Matplotlib for data manipulation, analysis, and visualization.